 Look at the team.
 How do your hiring and firing processes work?
 How does someone know if they have had a good day or not in your Restaurant?

-Podcast transcript on on How to Conduct Your Own Restaurant Rescue.
+CLICK TO VIEW: Podcast transcript on How to Conduct Your Own Restaurant Rescue.
 Turning Around a Failing Restaurant

 Episode 61 – How to Conduct Your Own Restaurant Rescue.
 Turning Around a Failing Restaurant